RosieSB/Analysis-Notes/MAS2004-9Sem2Notes/_build/html/_sources/3Cty.md

 :label: disc
 A function $f:X \rightarrow \mathbb{R}$ is said to have a *discontinuity* at $a \in X$ if it fails to be continuous there.
 In this case we say that $f$ is *discontinuous* at $a$.
 ````

+### Left- and right-continuity; jump discontinuities
+Discontinuities can be very strange.
+However, like with divergence, there are some caregories of "nice" discontinuity, and we discuss this next.

 ````{prf:example}
 Consider the Heaviside function, $\mathbb{1}_{[0,1]}$ (known as the Heaviside function).
 Common sense tells us that $\mathbb{1}_{[0,1]}$ has discontinuities at $0$ and $1$, and is continuous everywhere else in its domain.